Banner

 Entrada destacada

-I'm a little cold and aloof individual, however I can still communicate and interact like a regular person, although I don't laugh ...
+I tend to be a somewhat cold and distant person, however I can still talk and relate like a normal person, although I seldom laugh.
+I pref...